-Paul Buckingham appeared for the claimant.
+Paul Buckingham represented the claimant.

-HSM Offshore BV v Aker Offshore Partner Limited [2017] EWHC 2979 (TCC)
+HSM Offshore BV v Aker Offshore Partner Ltd [2017] EWHC 2979 (TCC)

-This claim concerned a dispute between the claimant, HSM, and the defendant, Aker arising out of a contract to carry out the fabrication, load-out and sea fastening of two process modules for use on the Clyde Platform in the North Sea.
-Aker had engaged HSM to carry out the works pursuant to a contract incorporating LOGIC sub-contract terms.
+This claim concerned a dispute between the claimant, HSM, and the defendant.
+Aker arising out of a contract to carry out the fabrication, load-out and sea fastening of two process modules for use on the Clyde Platform in the North Sea.
+Aker had engaged HSM to carry out the works sub-contract terms.
 During the project it had become apparent that the process modules would not achieve the agreed Ready for Sail Away (RfSA) date of 10 May 2015.
 The parties therefore entered into a Memorandum of Understanding (MOU) and Sail Away subsequently occurred on 10 August 2015.
 In the proceedings before the Court, HSM sought to recover sums that they alleged were due under the subcontract or the MOU.
-Aker counter-claimed for liquidated damages and damages in respect of defects
+Aker counter-claimed for liquidated damages and damages in respect of defects.

 The first issue for the Court to determine was whether the execution of the MOU had altered the sub-contract such that the failure to meet the agreed RfSA date entitled Aker to levy liquidated damages.
 Coulson J held that the original RfSA date under the sub-contract was no longer operative because both parties knew that it could not be met.
-Further, the MOU had altered the sub-contract to change from a contract to complete by a certain date to a contract for HSM to use its "fullest endeavours" to achieve Mechanical Completion by 1 July 2015.
+Further, the MOU had altered the sub-contract to change from to a contract for HSM to use its "fullest endeavours" to achieve Mechanical Completion by 1 July 2015.
 On the basis that the contract had been altered to one of "fullest endeavours", Coulson J found that HSM had complied with such an obligation and therefore no issue of liquidated damages could arise in the circumstances.